zeek/zeek-docs/doc/scripts/base/frameworks/broker/main.zeek.rst

    (except during :zeek:see:`zeek_init`).

-   :topic_prefix: a prefix previously supplied to a successful call to
+   :param topic_prefix: a prefix previously supplied to a successful call to
                  :zeek:see:`Broker::subscribe` or :zeek:see:`Broker::forward`.